5 min read

 Cart Size 27.5" W x 27.5"D 35" W x 27.6"D 33.5"W x 31.5"D 31.5" W x 31.5"D 27.25" W x 27.25"D Monitor is attached

 Keep in mind that some C-Arm needs can't be met by compact models.
 If you're going to need a 12" image intensifier or a generator strong enough for bariatrics, for example, you'll probably need to turn to a model like those in the "large" tier.
-If your needs will be more along the standard lines (orthopedics, basic surgery, pain management), however, a compact model could be a good fit.

 If you have more questions about selecting the best C-arm for your facility, contact us, we're ready to offer C-Arm guidance.